DanLevy.net

 What if you could route requests to the model that’s actually best suited for that specific task?
 Use your expensive powerhouse for the hard stuff, but drop the simple parsing and formatting down to something cheaper.
 Get the benefits of multiple providers without having to manually juggle them in your codebase.

 Mastra lets you build exactly this kind of system.
 You set up specialist agents for different types of work, then create a router agent that figures out which specialist should handle each request.
+The model IDs below are examples, not a leaderboard.
+Swap them for the current models that win your evals and fit your budget.

 Think of it like this: you have three specialists on your team.